 According to the Equal Employment Opportunity Commission, employers must retain payroll records for at least three years.
 This allows for transparency in the event that the IRS audits an organization or if the church faces a pay discrimination lawsuit.

 Most churches hoard documents for several years in multiple locations.
 This makes recordkeeping confusing — especially if someone needs a specific file.
 An outsourced service can easily maintain records digitally and in a manner that you could pull specific information if needed.
-The burned of keeping up with EEOC’s standards is lifted.
+The burden of keeping up with EEOC’s standards is lifted.

 At Corban OneSource, we understand how challenging it is for faith-based organizations to balance their volunteers, contractors, and employees.
 There are so many moving pieces that bring the church together, that it can seem almost impossible to keep the payroll process organized.
 We provide payroll outsourcing and other HR solutions so you can focus on furthering your mission without feeling burdened by paperwork and similar tasks.
+We specialize in providing church payroll services for organizations with 75 to 6,000 employees.